-Interpreter languages perform significantly less efficiently on algorithms which require many loop iterations (such as "for" and "while” loops).
+Interpreter languages perform significantly less efficiently on algorithms that require many loop iterations (such as "for" and "while” loops).
 In most cases, however, such time-consuming loops can be avoided through clever programming.
 In addition, functions and programs from other languages such as C++ can be easily included in R. This makes it possible to write time-consuming arithmetic tasks in an external, compiled program and utilize them in the R script if necessary.
 This can significantly speed up the runtime of the program but is usually no longer necessary with today's computer performance.
-Plus, the functions integrated in R as well as the available additional packages are already precompiled and there is therefore no or very little loss of speed.
-(Morandat et al., 2012)
+Plus, the functions integrated into R and the available additional packages are precompiled so there is no or very little loss of speed (Morandat et al., 2012).

 SPSS